UB-Mannheim/kitodo-presentation-docker/README.md

     docker compose --profile with-solr up

 ### Ready:
-TYPO3 backend can be accessed at: http://localhost/typo3/
+TYPO3 backend can be accessed at: http://localhost/typo3/ (of whatever you set as PQDN)

 ### Run further scripts: